junxit/us-congress-bills-110/bill.md

 That the Congress—

-- **(1)** recognizes the significant contributions of American citizens of Hellenic heritage to the United States,
+- **(1)** recognizes the significant contributions of American citizens of Hellenic heritage to the United States;
-- **(2)** commemorates the 85th Anniversary of the founding of the American Hellenic Educational Progressive Association (AHEPA), applauds its mission, and commends the many charitable contributions of its members to communities around the world, and
+- **(2)** commemorates the 85th Anniversary of the founding of the American Hellenic Educational Progressive Association (AHEPA), applauds its mission, and commends the many charitable contributions of its members to communities around the world; and
 - **(3)** requests the President of the United States to issue a proclamation acknowledging the 85th Anniversary of AHEPA and its many accomplishments.